The Contract Class

 loading...

-To make the initialization mandatory use #[derive(PanicOnDefault)]
+To make the initialization mandatory use #[derive(PanicOnDefault)] in the contract's structure

 // Public - init function, define the beneficiary of donations